 Stable Medicine for Troubles

-Mentioning time is deliberate here because we have a clear example of how it seems powerless for some.
-Let’s leave aside the clichés about the greatness of this British band, its special contribution to music culture, and especially its significant influence on several generations.
-But if we dive into such terminology, for the past 45 years The Cure have consistently been with us: in the 1980s (their best work—albums like *Faith*, *Pornography*, and *Disintegration*—came out then), the 1990s (albums *Wish* and *Bloodflowers* deserve special praise), the 2000s (they released two interesting albums and stayed creatively active), in 2018 they loudly reminded us of themselves on their 40th anniversary, and the following year embarked on a world tour featuring the cult album *Disintegration*.
-I witnessed how work in Ukrainian offices stopped so people could watch in real time Robert Smith and the band playing material from thirty years ago in Australia.
+I mention time deliberately because The Cure offers a clear example of how time can feel irrelevant.
+Let’s leave the clichés about the band’s greatness and its influence on generations to one side.
+To be specific: for the past 45 years The Cure has been with us — in the 1980s (their most celebrated work, albums like Faith, Pornography, and Disintegration, came then), the 1990s (albums like Wish and Bloodflowers stand out), the 2000s (the band released a couple of solid albums and stayed active), in 2018 it marked its 40th anniversary loudly, and in 2019 it toured the cult album Disintegration around the world.
+I saw office workers in Ukraine stop work to watch Robert Smith and the band perform thirty-year-old material live from Australia.
 And now a new decade, a new album.
-An interesting trend: as soon as the first singles from the new material appeared, old and classic The Cure songs started playing more around.
-Let’s recall some together.
+An interesting trend: as soon as the first singles appeared, old and classic Cure songs started popping up everywhere.
+Let’s recall a few.

 Mr. and Mrs. Smith

-On August 13, 1988, in a Benedictine monastery in Sussex, the lead singer of the world-famous rock band The Cure, Robert Smith, officially married his chosen one, Mary Poole.
-The newlyweds are almost the same age (Mary is slightly older) and met when Robert was 14 and Mary was 15.
-It happened during a school drama class where students had to find partners.
-That’s how they found each other, and they haven’t parted since.
+On August 13, 1988, in a Benedictine monastery in Sussex, The Cure’s frontman Robert Smith married his partner, Mary Poole.
+They’re nearly the same age (Mary is slightly older) and met when Robert was 14 and Mary was 15 in a school drama class where students paired up.
+They haven’t been apart since.

-Robert proposed to Mary a year earlier—right at work, so to speak, without stepping away from the workbench.
-It happened in the studio during the recording of the album with the expressive title *Kiss Me Kiss Me Kiss Me*.
-Like most rockers, especially those of a gloomy gothic style, Smith and his bandmates had a peculiar attitude towards the wedding ceremony.
-“It didn’t change anything in our relationship,” he later said in an interview, “we got married simply because we wanted to have a nice day, so Mary could walk down the aisle in a white dress; it was also great to gather our relatives together.”
-In another interview, the musician confessed: “It was a bit stupid, but we needed to get through it.”
-The wedding indeed took place in a traditional, almost family atmosphere, with close friends of the newlyweds and The Cure musicians present, without extra eyes from journalists or fans.
+Robert proposed a year earlier — during a studio session for the album Kiss Me Kiss Me Kiss Me.
+As with many rockers, especially those with a gothic streak, Smith and his bandmates treated the ceremony with a certain indifference.
+“It didn’t change anything in our relationship,” he later said.
+“We got married simply because we wanted to have a nice day, so Mary could walk down the aisle in a white dress; it was also great to gather our relatives together.”
+In another interview he admitted, “It was a bit stupid, but we needed to get through it.”
+The wedding itself was low-key and family-oriented, with close friends and The Cure musicians present and no journalists or fans.

 Everyone’s Enchanted by Mary